Andre-Sacilotti/Spam-Filtering/README.md

 The repository has 3 principal files:

-SpamClassification.ipynb, where i made the Exploratory Data Analysis, and the model choose.
+SpamClassification.ipynb, where I did the Exploratory Data Analysis and the choice of the ideal model.

 Classification.py, here's where the system read the saved model, and do the prediction.